 INSERT QUOTE FROM HOSPITAL ADMINISTRATION HERE

-The {Wound Care Center name} is part of the Healogics network which supports nearly 600 hospital outpatient Wound Care Centers® nationwide.
+The {Wound Care Center name} is part of the Healogics network, which supports nearly 600 hospital outpatient Wound Care Centers® nationwide.
 Through this partnership, the center is managed by Healogics and provides highly specialized and evidenced based wound care to patients suffering from diabetic foot ulcers, pressure ulcers, infections and other chronic wounds.